MuskanPriyaSingh/slotSwapper/README.md

 ## 🧠 Design Choices

-- WT Authentication: Chosen for secure stateless login sessions.
+- **WT Authentication**: Chosen for secure stateless login sessions.
-- Axios with Credentials: To handle cookies and maintain login sessions seamlessly.
+- **Axios with Credentials**: To handle cookies and maintain login sessions seamlessly.
-- Protected Routes: Users must be logged in to access Dashboard, Marketplace, or Requests.
+- **Protected Routes**: Users must be logged in to access Dashboard, Marketplace, or Requests.
-- Conditional Navbar: Navbar appears only after login on selected routes.
+- **Conditional Navbar**: Navbar appears only after login on selected routes.

 ## Challenges Faced